Grandma’s Top Tips for Making Potato Salad

 Let the salad chill

 It’s tempting to toss your potato salad together and dig right in, but it’s best to give the flavors at least an hour to come together.
 If you really don’t have time, you can make the dressing ahead of time and let it marinate while the potatoes cool, but the salad will taste better when it marinates as a whole.
+This is our go-to marinated potato salad.

 Don’t skimp on the eggs